Career Guidance Workshop

-This course is designed to give health professionals up-to-date knowledge and skills in order to develop the confidence to become Cervical Smear Takers, conforming to the National Standards for competency.
+This course is designed to give health professionals up-to-date knowledge and skills in order to develop the confidence to become Cervical Screeners, conforming to the National Standards for competency.
 It is expected that you will make a commitment to uphold the policy and protocols of the National Cervical Screening Programme and the Register.

 You will study:

 The programme will involve 2 two day blocks of theory training and a practical component.
 You are required to undertake a series of smears to ensure that you can achieve competent practice.
-You will achieve certification after completing 30 smears and demonstrating the necessary competency skills as described in the National Cervical Screening Programme's Standards of Practice.
+You will achieve certification after completing 30 samples and demonstrating the necessary competency skills as described in the National Cervical Screening Programme's Standards of Practice.